elastic/integrations/packages/mongodb/docs/README.md

 The username and password can either be included in the URI or set using the respective configuration options.
 If included in the URI, these credentials take precedence over any configured username and password configuration options.

+Additional URI Support for LDAP Authentication in MongoDB:

+- URI: `mongodb://[username:password@]host[:port][/[defaultauthdb][?options]]`

+- Example URI: `mongodb://username:password@host:port/authSource=$external?authMechanism=PLAIN`

+When specifying `authMechanism` as PLAIN, it indicates the use of the PLAIN authentication mechanism, which is commonly associated with LDAP.

+`authSource` can be used to specify the name of the database that has the collection with the user credentials.

+In MongoDB, `authSource=$external` is a special authentication database used for authenticating users externally, such as via LDAP.

 ## Compatibility

 The `log` dataset is tested with logs from versions v3.2.11 and v4.4.4 in